slonoed/slonoed.github.io/_posts/2017-01-20-redux-in-closurescript-with-rum.markdown

 excerpt: ""
 ---

-Keep consistent code in you app is hard task.
-Keep consistent code in your team's app even harder.
+Keeping consistent code in your app is hard task.
+Keeping consistent code in your team's app even harder.
 People love redux for two features:
-First, it is simple.
+Firstly, it is simple.
 If you don't use some weird libraries redux is about one object and few functions.
-Second, it provides strict understanding where the things should be.
+Secondly, it provides strict understanding where the things should be.
 You have one place for state, one place for changing state (well, really you have bunch of reducers) and place for async logic (action creators).
 Other features like hot reload, state history, one way data flow you get for free.

 I want to show you how to achieve same profits with clojurescript and run library, using native language constructions and stdlib methods.

-This post target developers who already familiar with react, clojure and figwheel.
-If not check these links
+This post targets developers who already familiar with react, clojure and figwheel.
+If you are not, check these links

 * [Clojure for the Brave and True](http://www.braveclojure.com/) – nice book for one who wants to start with clojure
 * [clojuredocs.org](http://clojuredocs.org/) – online docs with examples and comments